timothyahwang/openvm/docs/specs/vm/RISCV.md

 | mul_by_02345               | R   | 0101011     | 011    | `idx*16 + 9`  | Read `f: Fp12` from `[rs1..]_2` and `x: [Fp2; 5]` from `[rs2..]_2`.
 Write `mul_by_02345(f, x): Fp12` to `[rd..]_2`.
 Only enabled if the sextic twist of `C` is **M-type**.                                                   |
 | hint_final_exp             | R   | 0101011     | 011    | `idx*16 + 10` | Read `f: Fp12` from `[rs1..]_2` and reset hint stream to equal `hint_final_exp(f) = (residue_witness, scaling_factor): (Fp12, Fp12)` flattened into bytes. `rd, rs2` should be `x0`.                                         |

-# RISC-V to axVM Transpilation
+# RISC-V to OpenVM Transpilation

-We describe the transpilation of the RV32IM instruction set and our [custom RISC-V instructions](#risc-v-custom-instructions) to the axVM instruction set.
+We describe the transpilation of the RV32IM instruction set and our [custom RISC-V instructions](#risc-v-custom-instructions) to the OpenVM instruction set.

 We use the following notation for the transpilation: